-NSF Fellowship graduate student Nancy Fernades studying epigenetic in a lab at Gregg Hall.
+NSF Fellowship graduate student Nancy Fernades studying epigenetics in a lab at Gregg Hall

 Four University of New Hampshire students received the highly competitive National Science Foundation (NSF) graduate research fellowships, which support outstanding graduate students in science, technology, engineering and math.
 NSF fellows receive up to three years of support, including an annual stipend of $30,000 and $10,500 for tuition and fees, and opportunities for international research and professional development.
 A fifth UNH student received an honorable mention.

 “We are delighted for the students and the university,” says UNH Graduate School Associate Dean Cari Moorhead.
 “Having students win this award at UNH provides our faculty with an opportunity to have the best and brightest students working with them on their projects.
 The fellowship provides multi-year support, allowing students to focus on their academics without the burden of financial concerns.
 In addition, other students benefit from being on teams with such accomplished NSF fellowship recipients.”